-Learning can be fun; let the parks be your classroom!
+Learning can be fun; let the parks show you how!
 Many parks offer guided hikes and nature talks or history programs about the area.
 Have you always wanted to hike by the light of a full moon?
 Or learn about some of the early survival methods used by the Sinagua Indians over 1,000 years ago?
-Star Parties and astronomy events with high-powered telescopes have become a popular program at many state parks.
-For more information, check the Arizona State Parks and Trails calendar at AZStateParks.com/events, or contact the park directly.
+Star Parties and astronomy events with high-powered telescopes have become a popular program at many of the state parks.
+Check the Arizona State Parks and Trails calendar online at AZStateParks.com/events, visit an individual park's homepage at AZStateParks.com, or call an individual park for more information.